karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 You can deploy those resources as you like: using the AWS portal, AWS CDK, Terraform, Pulumi, ...

-⚠️ If you want to take the easy road, I have uploaded a few Terraform files on my [GitHub repository](https://github.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/tree/main/infra) that will create those resource on your AWS account.
+⚠️ If you want to take the easy route, I have uploaded a few Terraform files to my [GitHub repository](https://github.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/tree/main/infra) that will create the required resources on your AWS account.

 ## **2. Sign up for to the AWS Bedrock preview**

-As of today (08/16/2023), AWS Bedrock is still on preview.
+As of today (08/21/2023), AWS Bedrock is still on preview.
 To access it, you'll need to sign up for the preview.

 ![rag-aws-bedrock-preview](/img/rag-aws-bedrock-preview.png)